Fraudulent Application Policy and Procedure

 Procedure for Dealing with Plagiarism in the UCAS Personal Statement for Applications Submitted via UCAS

 - UCAS uses Copycatch, a similarity detection system to screen all personal statements.
-For more information about the UCAS process please refer here.
+For more information about the UCAS process please refer to UCAS Verification for Fraud And Similarity.

 - UCAS notifies both the applicant and their choices via email if a sufficient level of similarity has been detected.